-Association el Amane pour le Développement de la Femme (EL AMANE) in Morocco built grassroots support by organizing 161 consultative meetings in 35 cities and villages that engaged over 1800 women in order to collect the recommendations that were included in a draft law to prevent domestic violence.
-Based on the statistics of civil society organizations working in support centers for women, nine out of ten women are subject to violence perpetrated by their husband.
+Association el Amane pour le Développement de la Femme (EL AMANE) in Morocco built grassroots support by organizing 161 consultative meetings in 35 cities and villages.
+They engaged over 1,800 women in order to collect the recommendations that were included in a draft law to prevent domestic violence.
+Based on the statistics of civil society organizations working in support centers for women, nine out of ten women are subject to violence perpetrated by their husbands.
 This incredible level of abuse experienced by women resulted in EL AMANE’s decision to lobby lawmakers to institute a law criminalizing domestic violence.

 In undertaking this effort, EL AMANE established contacts with nine (9) non-governmental organizations (NGOs) on the national level, with whom they trained 94 facilitators from 39 grassroots NGOs on conducting focus groups with women coming from different socio-economic backgrounds.
-These trained facilitators then organized 161 consultative meetings in 35 cities and villages which engaged 1,836 women.
+Then these trained facilitators organized 161 consultative meetings in 35 cities and villages which engaged 1,836 women.
 The results of this process were collected in recommendations that were included in a draft law.
-These recommendations were summarized in a document that included drawings prepared by the participants in the consultative meetings and assisted by professional painters, illustrating the kinds of domestic violence abuses suffered by women.
+These recommendations were summarized in a document which included drawings prepared by the participants in the consultative meetings.
+They were assisted by professional painters, which helped to illustrate the kinds of domestic violence the women experienced.

-With the draft law in hand, El AMANE and the partner NGOs conducted meetings with decision makers which were accompanied by a media campaign and town hall meetings aimed at informing the general public about the lobbying process and the importance to have a law preventing domestic violence.
+With the draft law in hand, EL AMANE and the partner NGOs conducted meetings with decision makers which were accompanied by a media campaign and town hall meetings aimed at informing the general public about the lobbying process and the importance of having a law preventing domestic violence.